airctic/icevision/README.md

 # MantisShrimp
-> Built on top of <a href='https://github.com/PyTorchLightning/pytorch-lightning'>pytorch-lightining</a>, `MantisShrimp` is an object detection framework focused on application.
+> Built on top of <a href='https://github.com/PyTorchLightning/pytorch-lightning'>pytorch-lightining</a>, `MantisShrimp` is an object detection framework focused on application

 MantisShrimp is in very early development, all contributions are welcome!